18F/API-All-the-X/resources/agency_working_group-a_model.md

 * **Operational Partners** - It's imperative that any API working group include some level of involvement with the legal, IT, IT security, and public affairs operations for the agency.

 * **Buy-In** - The working group should also make a point to target the principal interest groups of the agency, to ensure that the central interests of the agency's major external stakeholders are woven into the interests of those who most often interact with the agency.

+## Operational Model

+An API working group should regularly meet, to ensure that the agency's conversation around APIs moves forward at a continuous pace.

+It's also important to have a regular collaboration mechanism available for the working group, such as a listserve or internal chat room.